 By the way, I remember a brown Johnny Lightning WWII MB (110K JPEG) in the early 2000s, which came packaged with the shoulder patch of the North African Theater of Operations Headquarters Staff.
 I always wondered if that paint scheme was authentic to North Africa, but now I'm wondering if it might have been a similar mistake.

 GreenLight probably wanted to find vehicles in colors other than Olive Drab, to make Battalion 64 more interesting.
-A little more research might have revealed that the Navy painted the DJ-5B in both Navy Blue and in the white seen here, and the Air Force had them in Strata Blue.
-But it remains to be seen whether Battalion 64 is planned to include only U.S. Army vehicles.
-(Well, I guess the 2021 Gladiator painted in Snazzberry Red in Series 2 settles that question.)
+A little more research might have revealed that the Navy painted the DJ-5B in both Navy Blue and in the white seen here, and the Air Force had Dispatchers in Strata Blue.

-As of April 2022 the model has been released, and they have indeed replaced the brown with a slightly more accurate glossy olive green.
+As of April 2022 the Army DJ has been released, and they have indeed replaced the brown with a slightly more accurate glossy olive green!

 See also a rear view (250K JPEG).
 Thanks to Autumn Pillar of 7 Slot Collectibles for the photos.